Most common chicken diseases: How to recognize and prevent them

 Worms

-• Intestinal worms can cause inflammation and diarrhea
+• Intestinal worms cause inflammation and diarrhea.

 Chicken diseases caused by fungi